AK-Elshamy/Java-OOP-Practice/README.md

     }
 }
 ```
-#Mini-Quiz 2 ❓
+# Mini-Quiz 2 ❓
-Explain the difference between method overloading and method overriding.
+- Explain the difference between method overloading and method overriding.
 Which one relates to compile-time polymorphism and which to runtime polymorphism?
-When would you choose an abstract class over an interface?
+- When would you choose an abstract class over an interface?
-What does the super keyword do in Java inheritance?
+- What does the `super` keyword do in Java inheritance?
 (Answers at the end of the guide)

+---

-Level 3: Advanced 🚀 - Refining Designs & Modern Java
+# Level 3: Advanced 🚀 - Refining Designs & Modern Java
 Here we dive into more sophisticated concepts and modern Java features related to OOP.

-3.1 🧩 Composition vs. Inheritance (Has-A vs. Is-A)
+## 3.1 🧩 Composition vs. Inheritance (Has-A vs. Is-A)

+### Inheritance (Is-A)
-Inheritance (Is-A): Creates a tight coupling between superclass and subclass.
-Changes in the superclass can break the subclass.
-Suitable when the subclass truly is a specialized version of the superclass. (e.g., Dog is an Animal).
+- Creates a tight coupling between superclass and subclass.
+- Changes in the superclass can break the subclass.
+- Suitable when the subclass truly is a specialized version of the superclass.
+  _e.g., Dog is an Animal._

+### Composition (Has-A)
-Composition (Has-A): Involves creating objects by assembling or composing other objects.
-One class contains an instance of another class.
-It represents a "Has-A" relationship.
+- Involves creating objects by assembling or composing other objects.
+- One class contains an instance of another class.
+- Represents a "Has-A" relationship.

+### Why Favor Composition?
+- More flexible.
+- Less coupling.
-Why Favor Composition?
-More flexible, less coupling, easier to change components without affecting the container class.
+- Easier to change components without affecting the container class.

+### Principle
-Principle: Favor Composition over Inheritance.
+**Favor Composition over Inheritance.**
 Use inheritance only when it models a true "Is-A" relationship.

-Analogy:
+### Analogy

-A Car has an Engine (Composition - better).
+- A **Car has an Engine** (Composition - better).
 The engine can be swapped out.
-Trying to make Car inherit from Engine makes no sense.
+- Trying to make **Car inherit from Engine** makes no sense.
-A SportsCar is a Car (Inheritance - appropriate here).
+- A **SportsCar is a Car** (Inheritance - appropriate here).

 ```Java

 // Example: Composition